To get started with the Raspberry Pi, here are the things you’ll need for your first Raspberry Pi build.

 Optional requirements

-While most of a Raspberry Pi’s functionality can be used with the previous requirements, there are some optional requirements.
+While most of the Raspberry Pi’s functionality can be used with the previous requirements, there are some optional requirements.
 They include a network cable, a Raspberry Pi case and a USB Wi-Fi dongle.

 Network cable